In Bevy, each Command

 }

-that spawned.
-But this is not the case, because when place_enemy_capital
+This however, is not the case, because when take_the_castle

 Since each command requires exclusive access to the World

-state), all queued commands are automatically applied in sequence when the
+(we are mutating state), all queued commands are applied in sequence when the builtin apply_deferred

 system runs.